hciudad/guides/code.md

 ## <a name='whitespace'>Spacing</a>

-  - **Indentation**: Indent blocks are 4 spaces.
+  - **Indentation is 4 spaces**: Indent blocks are 4 spaces.
 Use of the tab key should be translated to this.
 This helps to avoid problems with diffs and tab/spacing blends not formatting properly in IDEs.

     ```php
     if ($istrue) {